Kristina01111000/Drws_site/README.md

 Add an email list only sign up
-30 day challenge is still free
-Keep stuff on the patreon, but have links to it how to organize the videos on patreon also? fix the form so people get added to constnat contact -> talk to peepso support
+30 day challenge is still free fix the form so people get added to constnat contact -> talk to peepso support